-The signs and symptoms of gout almost always occur suddenly — often at night — and without warning.
+The signs and symptoms of gout almost always occur suddenly, and often at night.
 They include:

 - Lingering discomfort.
 After the most severe pain subsides, some joint discomfort may last from a few days to a few weeks.
 Later attacks are likely to last longer and affect more joints.

 - Inflammation and redness.
 The affected joint or joints become swollen, tender, warm and red.

 - Limited range of motion.
 As gout progresses, you may not be able to move your joints normally.

 If you experience sudden, intense pain in a joint, call your doctor.
 Gout that goes untreated can lead to worsening pain and joint damage.

 Seek medical care immediately if you have a fever and a joint is hot and inflamed, which can be a sign of infection.

 Gout causes intense pain and swelling around one or more joints.
 Gout most commonly affects the joint at the base of the big toe.

 Gout occurs when urate crystals accumulate in your joint, causing the inflammation and intense pain of a gout attack.
 Urate crystals can form when you have high levels of uric acid in your blood.